ScaledAgileDevOps/SADMF/content/Release Convoy/_index.md

 ---
-title: Release Convoy
+title: DevOps Release Convoy
 description: Set Sail with the Scaled Agile DevOps Delivery LifeCycle (SAD DLC)
 weight: 2
 ---

 {{% notice tip %}}
 At Scaled Agile DevOps, we believe keeping track of many frequent releases is just too much cognitive load.
-We need to *"work in small batches."* We've developed the **Release Convoy&trade;** to simplify things.
-Why try to track dozens or hundreds of releases per week if we can simplify it to one easily managed Release Convoy&trade;?
+We need to *"work in small batches."* We've developed the **DevOps Release Convoy&trade; (DORC)** to simplify things.
+Why try to track dozens or hundreds of releases per week if we can simplify it to one easily managed DORC&trade;?
 {{% /notice %}}

 ### Why convoys?

 Other frameworks have tried to coordinate things with more limited transportation metaphors.
 However, they were constrained to a single direction.
-With Release Convoys&trade; we have more options.
+With DORCs&trade; we have more options.
 We can turn left or right or even make a U-turn.

 ### Critical Release Convoy&trade; Ceremonies

-Below are the simple ceremonies required to manage changes the SADMF way!
+Below are the simple ceremonies required to manage changes in the SADMF way!

 #### Convoy Alignment

 This is a 5-day meeting held every 6 weeks for planning the next 8 quarters of features to make sure the critical paths are aligned.

 #### Captain's Mast

-In this ceremony anyone wishing to change the priorities set in Convoy Alignment must file a *[***PCR***](../convoy-manifest/#priority-change-request)* and represent it for approval.
+In this ceremony, anyone wishing to change the priorities set in Convoy Alignment must file a *[***PCR***](../convoy-manifest/#priority-change-request)* and represent it for approval.
 This allows the Chief Signals Officer to adjust the *[***Completed vs Committed***](../metrics/#features-completed-vs-committed)* goal to ensure it does not reflect poorly on the Commodore.

 #### Captains' Meeting